 I take courage from an idea by Gandhi, which I paraphrase:

-When I was working with material that eventually became the exhibition, The Other Side of War, I would often say, “I just want to make art about flowers.”
-After that exhibition, I began learning about the German Resistance and realised how much the motif of the rose featured in that story: from the name of the resistance group “The White Rose” to the Rosenstrasse protests.
-For me the rose became the antidote to the swastika.
+When I was working on the art that eventually became the exhibition, The Other Side of War, I would often say, “I just want to make art about flowers.”
+After that exhibition, I began learning about the German Resistance and realised how much the motif of the rose featured in that story, for example: the name of the resistance group “The White Rose” and the Rosenstrasse protests.
+For me the image of the rose became the antidote to the swastika.
 It spoke to me about love being the antidote to violence.
-I realised that I had the idea I needed to fulfill my desire to make work about flowers.
+It was these realisations that lead me to fulfill my desire to make work about flowers.

-By using portraits of roses from my everyday life and neighbourhood, I incorporated into the the story of resistance, my own endurance beyond childhood violence that had its origin in my German father’s experience of the Second World War.
+By using portraits of roses from my everyday life and neighbourhood, I incorporated into the the story of resistance, my own overcoming of violence that had its origin in my German father’s experience of the Second World War.
 It is an underlying compassion that enables recovery and allows me to recognise the moments of beauty and love that are embedded in the difficulty of my family’s story.

 We are seeing in the midst of fear and uncertainty, small everyday acts of compassion and kindness in quiet and intimate moments between friends, family and strangers.
-We see all around us -most visibly and noisily expressed through childlike hearts in windows and the banging of domestic pots- the recognition of essential workers and others who keep our world going.
+We see love all around us visibly and noisily expressed through childlike hearts in windows and the banging of domestic pots in gratitude for of essential workers and others who keep our world going.
 In these small persistent acts we are bearing witness to the presence of love that gives hope and courage in this dark time of pandemic.